cover-me/cover-me.github.io/_posts/2019-02-17-Save-2d-data-as-a-figure.md

 ---
 layout: post
 ---
-I edit the .md files on the webpage of github and GitHub Pages converts them into .html files automatically.
-Today may computer stucked and I restarted it.
-Then everything I wrote had gone since I didn't commit the change before the computer stucked and I can't do it after that :(
+I edit .md files on the GitHub website and GitHub converts those files into web pages (.html files) for me.
+Today my computer froze up when I was preparing this post.
+I restarted the computer.
+Everything went away since I didn't commit changes before the freezes.
+No autosaving :(

-I have forked a [project](https://github.com/cover-me/qtplot) of [qtplot](https://github.com/Rubenknex/qtplot).
-It is quite useful for visualizing/filtering/linecuting 2d or 1d data.
+Let's get down to business.
+I forked a [project](https://github.com/cover-me/qtplot) from [qtplot](https://github.com/Rubenknex/qtplot).
+It is quite useful for visualizing/filtering/line-cutting 2d (or 1d) data.
 The program outputs figures using matplotlib as it's written by python.
-And there is a interesting problem.
+And there is an interesting problem.

-There are several functions generating 2d figures in python, such as pcolormesh, pcolor, imshow, matshow...
-The first two are similar, so does the last two.
-If the data, which consists of 2d arrays X,Y,Z, are uniformly located, we can just use imshow that presents each datapint as a "pixle".
-Otherwise one needs pcolormesh, as pcolormesh draw polygen patches for each datapoint in the following way.
+Several functions are provided generating 2d figures in matplotlib, such as pcolormesh, pcolor, imshow, matshow, figimage...
+The first two are similar, so does the second two, for the last, I don't know so far.
+If the data, which consists of 3 2d-arrays X, Y, Z, are uniformly sampled from the x-y plane, we can just use imshow which presents each datapoint by a "pixel".
+Otherwise one needs pcolormesh, as pcolormesh draw polygon patches for each datapoint in the way below:

 ![](/images/pcolormesh_patch.png)

-This is a snapshoot captured [here](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.pcolormesh.html)
+This is a snapshot captured [here](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.pcolormesh.html)

-An example of pcolormesh
+Here is an example of pcolormesh:

 ```python
 import matplotlib.pyplot as plt
 import numpy as np